audiofilter/mex_wav_writer/README.md

 ====
-From octave open and write chunks of 'float' data to single channel floating point .wav files 1st call with a particular file name will open the file and write audio data to it, subsequent ones will just write audio data, upon octave close, the .wav files will be closed
+From octave open and write chunks of 'float' data to single channel floating point .wav files

+* 1st call with a particular file name will open the file and write audio data to it,
+* subsequent ones will just write audio data,
+* upon octave close, the .wav files will be closed
-They can also be closed by setting sample rate to a negative number
+* files can also be closed by setting sample rate to a negative number

 **This requires mex-it library, c++11 compiler, octave and cmake**